 Was the first movie IT or It?
 We may never know for sure because the style of the film’s title seems remarkably inconsistent.

 It does seem, however, like the 2017 remake film was formally titled “It.”
 The direct sequel’s official title is actually It Chapter Two.
 The first movie was “Chapter One” all along!
 Rest assured, however, that we’re all bound to see “IT” instead of “It” in plenty of places.

 When did It Chapter Two release in theaters?

 The sequel got an official release date back in September 2017 when Warner Bros.
 Pictures announced that It: Chapter Two would be released on Labor Day Weekend, specifically September 6, 2019.

 That’s almost exactly two years after the first film’s release.
 Despite Labor Day weekend being a notoriously bad time to release a movie in terms of ticket sales, historically speaking, the first film saw a lot of success.
-It earned $123.1 million in ticket sales its opening weekend, breaking records for a September release and for a horror movie release.
-Warner Bros. is no doubt hoping to achieve similar success with the sequel.
+It earned $123.1 million in ticket sales its opening weekend, breaking records for a September release and a horror movie release.

 The trailer goes on to give us a preview of the adult Losers Club, teasing the ways in which each member is haunted by their first encounter with Pennywise and what new terrors await them as they try to defeat him once and for all.